Yosna/Multi-Model-AI-Text-Generator/README.md

 - **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
 - **Transformer model** — integration with a pre-built transformer model for high-quality text generation

 The codebase is modular, config-driven, and supports training, checkpointing, early stopping, and generation from any model via CLI.
-Full unit testing is included for `training.py`, `library.py`, `utils.py` and `visualizer.py` functions.
+Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, and model/CLI behavior (current coverage: 96%, 808 stmts / 31 miss).

 ## Table of Contents